mydhili-gudimella/EmbodiedAI_Resources/README.md

 There's a lot of prior reading that I need to do to accurately and efficiently conduct this research.
 Here's a compilation of those.
 A menu will be shown here, there will be seperate folders of what has been completed/in-progress/to do.

-# 📚 Reading Index

-A structured reading roadmap for the project.

----

 ## 🧭 Table of Contents